 You may be hesitant to add a new tactic to your marketing strategy, but the research behind SMS marketing is too good to ignore.
 Here are some benefits it offers:

-- High open rates – almost 99% of all texts are open, and 90% are read within three minutes
+- High open rates – almost 99% of all texts are opened, and 90% are read within three minutes

-- High response rates – consumers will respond to texts more than email, and will do within 15 minutes
+- High response rates – consumers will respond to texts more than email and will do so within 15 minutes

 - Provides a sense of urgency